plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 > “Who doesn’t need a dream?!
 According to the practice of Plum Village, we need to find a way to realize our dream today… I myself, I think I can reach my hand out to touch my dream at any moment in my daily life.”

-This paragraph reminded me of a time in Germany, when a laywoman asked Thay, now that he was advanced in age if he had any dream that was unfulfilled.
+This paragraph reminded me of a time in Germany, when a laywoman asked Thay now that he was advanced in age if he had any dream that was unfulfilled.
 Thay answered,

-> “Everyday Thay is able to live and do the things he likes.
+> “Everyday, Thay is able to live and do the things he likes.
 Thay no longer has any projects or dreams.”

 What Thay emphasized was that, we could touch our dreams right away if we wanted to.
 How?
 Thay had already thoroughly taught us.
 Countless times, we, monks and nuns, sang “It needs you to breathe gently for the miracles to be displayed” (from the song/poem "Our True Heritage").
 During a sitting meditation, we might again hear Thay’s warm voice in our ears:

 > “Dear Lord Buddha… when I breathe in, I see that I have arrived.
 When I breathe out, I see that I am home.
 I have come home to the present moment.
 This is my true homeland.
 I have arrived, in touch with the wonders of life, with the Pure Land in the present moment.
 This can be done within one in-breath or one out-breath.
 If I am able to arrive, to come home, then what more do I need to do?
 I can enjoy myself as I please in the Buddha Land.”

 Like the word “happiness,” the phrase “right away” has become so familiar to the ears that many people in our sangha have forgotten its true value.
 Was it just meant to fulfill the preferred taste of “instant noodles” of modern day?
-The teachings of the Buddha “transcend time,” if we cannot eat them right away in this moment, then we will never be able to taste them. *Now or never!*
+The teachings of the Buddha transcend time, if we cannot eat them right away in this moment, then we will never be able to taste them. *Now or never!*

 I was planning to reserve Friday evening to find the last few pieces of information for my article.
 I felt partly pressured, partly relaxed.
-I went to the online temple, “the Country of the Present Moment,” (langmai.org) to look for Thay’s calligraphy but none seemed satisfactory.
-There must be good ideas I could pick from the storage of Thay’s Dharma talks; but it was so vast, how was I to locate them?
+I went to the online temple, “the Country of the Present Moment,” (plumvillage.org) to look for Thay’s calligraphy but none seemed satisfactory.
+There must be good ideas I could pick from the storage of Thay’s Dharma talks; but it was so vast, how could I locate them?

 Wandering around, I coincidentally came across an article by Br.
 Minh Hy sharing about something Thay taught:

 > “The first fruit of the Plum Village practice ‘I have arrived, I am home’ is a little different from the fruit of the traditional practice ‘Stream-enterer.’
-With ‘Stream-enterer’ one still has to continue going, whereas with ‘I have arrived, I am home’ one no longer needs to search for anything more.
-‘No need to search further (Người chẳng tìm cầu chi nữa)’ – this is a very good phrase; we need to write it down.
+With ‘Stream-enterer’, one still has to continue going, whereas with ‘I have arrived, I am home,’ one no longer needs to search for anything more.
+‘No need to search further' (Người chẳng tìm cầu chi nữa) – this is a very good phrase; we need to write it down.
 It would be a pity if we lose it.
 Whoever has realized this fruit of the practice, looking at them we would know right away; no need for them to say anything.”

 <p class="noIndent">The entire parallel verses were as follows:</p>